 LABEL DESCRIPTION Country Code Select the country code of where the Zyxel Device is located/installed.
 The available channels vary depending on the country you selected.
+Please note that Zyxel Devices with built-in AP do not support country code, see Table 1 on page 28 for more information.
 Registration Type Select Manual to add each AP to the Zyxel Device for management, or Always Accept to automatically add APs to the Zyxel Device for management.
 If you select Manual, then go to Monitor > Wireless > AP Information > AP List, select an AP to be managed and then click Add to Mgnt AP List.
 That AP will then appear in Configuration > Wireless > Controller > Mgnt.
 AP List.
 Note: Select the Manual option for managing a specific set of APs.
 This is recommended as the registration mechanism cannot automatically differentiate between friendly and rogue APs.
 APs must be connected to the Zyxel Device by a wired connection or network.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Reset Click Reset to return the screen to its last-saved settings.